-This option consists of Emily coming to your home and working with your dog multiple days per week for an hour at a time.
+This option consists of Emily or Jolene coming to your home and working with your dog multiple days per week for an hour at a time.
 The final training day of the week will be spent as a "transfer session."
 This is where everything that your dog has learned for the week will be transferred to you so that things stay consistent.
 Owners must be present for all transfer sessions!

 A progress report will be provided after every session.
 You do not need to be home for training sessions, and these can be done while you're at work, running errands, etc. This option is great for busy families or professionals!
 This training program lasts for three weeks.